AnandaRauf/Fundamental-Blockchain/README.md

 I'm create code python fundamental blockhain for all people in the world knows.

-I'am just give a source code without teory detailed about Blockchain Technology.

-You want teory detailed about Blockchain go to Github my friend on social media Facebook,Twitter : github.com/gungunfebrianza.
+You want teory detailed about Blockchain : https://github.com/AnandaRauf/Blockchain-Cryptocurrency-Industry-4.0.

 Contribute project / Open project ? :